DPT Direct Entry

 - Maintain a 3.5 cumulative GPA in all undergraduate prerequisite course work.

 - Incoming undergraduate Freshman Direct Entry students will not be required to take the GRE, but are required to satisfy all other entry requirements prior to formal admission to the graduate professional program.
+The clinical observation verification form for Direct Entry students is available here.

 * A plan of study that enables students to complete their undergraduate degree in 4 years or less while also meeting all DPT program admission requirements must be approved by the undergraduate program chair, and the DPT program director.